Last Updated on September 18, 2022 by seanmichaelpritchard

 The DJI Mini 2 outperforms its predecessors, earning it the top rank on this list of best drones for beginners.

-- The DJI Mini 2 is compact and lightweight, making it easy to handle.
+- The DJI Mini 2 is compact and lightweight, making it easy to manage.

 - Extensive battery life for longer photography sessions.